-Abandoned warehouses are being converted to restaurants and office space.
+Abandoned warehouses along the Beltline have been converted to restaurants and office space.
 And new condominiums and apartments are being built.
 And, these projects are being developed at a pace not seen since the great recession.

-We Hope You’ve Enjoyed Our Top 10 Reasons To Love Intown Atlanta Living
+We Hope You’ve Enjoyed The Top 10 Reasons To Love Intown Atlanta Living

 The benefits of living inside the perimeter in one of the wonderful Intown Atlanta neighborhoods are many.
 We’ve shared with you the best reasons to love Intown Atlanta neighborhoods from our experience.